 For Q and Barney- From a girl you probably don’t remember, but will always love you regardless.

-The sea is a grand world surrounding our own, mostly untouched and unseen unless you’re lucky enough to be one of its inhabitance.
+The ocean is a grand world surrounding our own.
+It’s a paradise mostly untouched and unseen, unless you’re lucky enough to be one of its inhabitance.
 Most people would describe it in various shades of blue, but there’s so much more to it than that.
-Colorful corals in warm waters, undersea gardens of kelpy greens, luminous critters that spend their lives drifting with the waves.
-Deep sea, Red sea, no matter how it’s cut or divided it’s always strikingly beautiful and filled to the brim with life.
+Corals in warm sunset oranges and tickle-me pink blushes, hide psychedelic little fish that somehow manage to be even brighter.
+Undersea gardens of kelpy greens wrap around sea otters, like spaghetti, and supply a fun afternoon to play hide-and-seek in.
+Luminous critters will light up the dark abyss, trying to mirror a perfect starry night, as they drift helplessly through the waves.
+No matter how it’s cut or divided, the ocean is generally beautiful and filled to the brim with life.

-I’m swimming.
-I’m very fast and naturally very good at it, but they have experience dealing with my kind before.
+I’m a very fast swimmer and naturally very good at it, but they have experience dealing with my kind before.
 They do not falter, not even for a second.
 They’ve already caught my mother, my father, all my brothers and sisters.
-Swimming away is reckless.
-I know they’re just going catch me in the end, but I cannot give up without a fight.
+Swimming away and drawing out the chase is a reckless mistake.
+I know they’re just going catch me in the end, but I simply cannot give up without a fight.